 The appellant and her supervisor have not certified the accuracy of the position description (PD) # [number].
 We view a PD as adequate for classification purposes when it is considered so by a person knowledgeable of the occupation and the classification standards and is supplemented by current information about the position's organization, functions, programs, and procedures.
 Based on our fact-finding, there are minor discrepancies within the PD as it relates to the appellant's duties.
-For example, the PD says that the appellant is the primary cashier for the Imprest Fund; in fact, she is the alternate.
 However, these discrepancies are minor and not grade-controlling.
 We find that the PD describes the major duties and responsibilities of the appellant's position and includes information about the position that is significant to the classification.
 Therefore, the PD is appropriate for our purposes to accurately reflect the duties and responsibilities assigned to the appellant.